 Although the law does not ban the involvement of the nominee in any business activity both the director nominee and the original appointer are facing similar relatable risks.

 The nominee is still responsible for the offence as the consequences of their actions regardless of Power of Attorney.
 This means the appointers lacks the measures to monitor their nominee’s activities.
 If the nominee breaches the POA for there personal gain, such as selling the company’s shares without the proper instructions, the appointer has poor legal ground to the company shares back from the buyer.
 This is because the appoint nominated the nominee to be in that position and the nominee is on technicality a official member of the company according to the governments records.

-Under an appointer-nominee arrangement, the nominee is never taking part in the activities of the company, so he is not eligible to represent the appointer to complete the due diligence process, resulting in rejection of account opening or termination of the existing account.
+Under an appointer-nominee arrangement, the nominee is never taking part in the activities of the company, so he is not eligible to represent the appointer to complete the due diligence process, resulting in rejection of account opening or termination of the existing account (check our Cloud accounting services).
 Fulfilling with the FIs, the appointers inevitably unveil themselves as the controllers behind the nominee.

 In summary if you are running a one-man company in Hong Kong and are currently of thinking about ways to continue your business in case unforeseen circumstances there are way you can go about structuring your ready so you’re ready for anything.
 Below we have created a summary for Alternative Directors and nominee Directors.
 For more information about incorporating your company in Hong Kong please contact Primasia through our website:

 If the provision of alternate directors is present in the company’s articles, the articles should state the rights of the alternates and the procedure for their appointment and cessation.
 Otherwise, per section 478 of the CO, an alternate director is deemed to be the agent of the director who appoints the alternate director for every purpose.